Postmarket Surveillance Under Section 522 of the Federal Food, Drug and Cosmetic Act

 For questions regarding the use or interpretation of this guidance contact Issues Management Staff at 301-796-5996.

-Additional copies are available from the Internet, or you may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (316) to identify the guidance you are requesting.
+Additional copies are available from the Internet.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 316 to identify the guidance you are requesting.

 Guidance for Industry and FDA Staff